Other sections in PhD:

 I am interested in supervising students with an interest in the following research topics:•Consumer Behaviour and Ethical Consumption•Emotions and Hedonic/Experiential Consumption Practices•Services Dominant Logic and Customer Sphere•Tourism Marketing and Ethical Practices

 Transformative Consumer Research: sustainability and community wellbeing.

 View Sheila's profile

 PhD applications are welcomed from prospective students interested in the following areas: International Trade Deals, Innovation and Value Creation, Innovative Responses to Climate Change, Resources and Property Rights, Business Opportunity and Valuation, Negotiation and Deal-making, Strategy and Marketing Management, Assessing Business Performance

 View Stefanos's profile

 I am interested in supervising PhD students in the broad area of consumption and social marketing, but particularly relating to young people and risky consumption behaviour.

 I am willing to supervise PhD students in the following areas:

-Consumption aesthetics and taste, consumption of space and place, arts marketing and cultural and creative industries (especially music consumption, digital gaming), digital consumption (e.g. virtual identities, online consumption communities and experiences), and consumption-driven entrepreneurship.
+Aesthetics and taste, consumption of space and place, arts marketing and cultural industries, online consumer behaviour, and consumption-driven entrepreneurship.